-The University's four north campus colleges will confer certificates and Masters degrees on approximately 700 students.
-Degrees will be conferred upon students by NDU President Lieutenant General Michael T. Plehn, USAF, NDU Interim Provost Dr. Cynthia Watson, and the Commandants and Chancellors of the colleges:
+The University's four north campus colleges conferred certificates and Masters degrees on more than 700 students.
+Degrees were conferred by NDU President Lieutenant General Michael T. Plehn, USAF, NDU Interim Provost Dr. Cynthia Watson, and the Commandants and Chancellors of the colleges:

-The 2022 graduation ceremony for the NDU's Norfolk, Va.-based Joint Forces Staff College (JFSC) will be held on Friday, June 17 at 9:00 a.m., and broadcast via Livestream (link forthcoming).
-JFSC will confer Masters degrees on approximately 43 students.
-Degrees will be conferred upon students by JFSC Commandant Brigadier General Voris W. McBurnette.
+The 2022 graduation ceremony for the NDU's Norfolk, Va.-based Joint Forces Staff College (JFSC) was held on Friday, June 17 at 9:00 a.m., and broadcast via Livestream.
+JFSC Commandant Brigadier General Voris W. McBurnette conferred Masters degrees on approximately 43 Joint Advanced Warfighting School (JAWS) students.
+Lt.
+Gen. Scott Kindsvater, USAF (Ret.) was the keynote speaker.

-CISA will confer master’s degrees on the graduates of its Joint Special Operations Master of Arts (JSOMA) program on June 3 at noon.
-The JSOMA graduation keynote speaker will be Vice Admiral Collin Green, USN, Deputy Commander, USSOCOM.
+CISA also conferred master’s degrees on 37 graduates of its Joint Special Operations Master of Arts (JSOMA) program at Fort Bragg on June 3.
+The JSOMA graduation keynote speaker was Vice Admiral Collin Green, USN, Deputy Commander, USSOCOM.